ktomanelli/SF_Node_Test/readme.md

 ## How it works

-The app can be started by running the command `npm start`.
+The app can be started by installing necessary dependencies with `npm install`, then running `npm start`.

 When the app is started, a connection to the mongo database is initiated, and express will start listening for connections on port 3000.

 The available routes are: